populationgenomics/analysis-runner/README.md

 The analysis-runner is also integrated with our Cromwell server to run WDL based workflows.

+## Repository Layout

+This repository uses a multi-package structure in the `packages/` directory.
+Each package (analysis-runner, server, web, metamist-consumer) is an independent `uv` project with its own dependencies—deliberately not a uv workspace, to allow divergent versions and dependencies across packages.

+Development workflow uses Makefile targets: `make install-dev` to install repository-wide development tooling (ruff, pre-commit), `make lock` to update dependency locks, `make lint` for code quality checks, and `make test` to run the analysis-runner package test suite.

 ## CLI

 The analysis-runner CLI is used to start pipelines based on a GitHub repository, commit, and command to run.